Updated November 5, 2019

 Read more of Jet Set and Forget’s adventures here.

-One of the best uniquely American experiences you can have is visiting Las Vegas and, in particular, walking the strip.
+One of the most unique things to do in America before you die is visiting Las Vegas and, in particular, walking the strip.
 Somehow this relatively small city in the desert has become an icon of utter freedom and the pursuit of happiness.
 Whatever fantasy a visitor would like to live out, the odds are there is a way to have that experience in Vegas.
 Want to shoot a machine gun, or drive a race car?
 Want to dig hole with a bulldozer or jump off a building?
 You can do it in Las Vegas.

 As for me, I was serenaded by a gondolier and went to the top of the Eiffel Tower.
 I watched the “Beatles” perform, visited the flamingos, and learned all about organized crime.
 In typical American fashion, Las Vegas has also taken pieces of the great cities and cultures around the world and recreated small pieces of them to build an over the top city of wonders.
 Where else can you walk from Venice to Paris and then on to Hollywood in less than a mile?
 Keep on walking, because Luxor, New York, Rome and Rio are all yet to come!
 There are so many, I couldn’t make it to them all.